 she's staying with the next guy.
 This is torturous to you, because

-should (based on the literature you might have read) you'll be driving
+she should (based on the literature you might have read) you'll

-yourself crazy with self-doubts and shame.
-A Borderline always
+be driving yourself crazy with self-doubts and shame.

-leftover from your boyhood might be; "If I feel bad in
+boyhood might be; "If I feel bad in a relationship, it

-you're going through right now, lugs around old/deep self-worth
+through right now, lugs around old/deep self-worth issues from

-issues from childhood, and this erroneous belief is simply
+childhood, and this erroneous belief is simply a part

-you've also observed other problems, like; desperate attempts
+also observed other problems, such as; desperate attempts

 to gain attention, intense/irrational abandonment fears, lack of